 2. Challenge the belief that fundraising is not for them.
 Have them read Steve Shadrach's Viewpoints.
 It could be that one of the reasons people have a hard time asking for support is because they do not think the people around them are generous.
 That is fair.
 That means we should be even more open in our generosity and encourage them to go by pledging our support.

 3. Seminaries in the west must talk to students about the global Church and do so often.
 It is not enough to talk about it in the Missions 101 class.
 It should permeate all of our classes.
-Maybe seminaries should offer some full rides to students interested in teaching in developing countries.
+Maybe seminaries should offer some full-ride scholarships to students interested in teaching in developing countries.

 I am sure there are many reasons people do not go and many more ways we can help them.
 This is just a starting point.